-Holidays at Holy Island of Lindisfarne
+Self-catering accommodation on the Holy Island of Lindisfarne

-Holy Island of Lindisfarne is one of Northumberland’s most unique assets, famous for its enigmatic ruins and peaceful atmosphere.
+The Holy Island of Lindisfarne is one of Northumberland’s most unique assets, famous for its enigmatic ruins and peaceful atmosphere.
 Regularly detached from the rest of the world by formidable tides, the island is the most remote spot in the region and a perfect place to marvel at the natural beauty this extraordinary county has to offer.

-In extreme weather conditions, Holy Island tides can be harder to predict - but by following the causeway crossing times with caution, you can travel to the island safely and without difficulty.
+In extreme weather conditions, Holy Island tides can be harder to predict, but by following the causeway crossing times with caution, you can travel to the island safely and without difficulty.
 If you’re planning to become a frequent visitor, you can get your hands on the ‘islander’s version’ of the Holy Island crossing times - which is available in booklet form via the island post office.